-2.9.1 All employees shall maintain confidentiality at all times.
-No employee may disclose, transmit or otherwise share any unpublished information in any form related to the work of Twaweza or its staff/partners which come to his/her knowledge as a result of his/her employment.
+- 2.9.1 All employees shall maintain confidentiality at all times.
+No employee may disclose, transmit or otherwise share any unpublished information in any form related to the work of Twaweza or its staff/partners, visitors, suppliers/contractors, consultants, participants to its work like meetings, training, research, sensory data(cctv), call centres, website cookies, GPS location, device trackers which come to his/her knowledge as a result of his/her employment.
+This includes training, workshop or any event attendance lists.
 Particular care shall be taken not to disclose, furnish or give any information to unauthorized persons that may harm the reputation or interests of Twaweza.
-This provision applies during and after employment.

-2.9.2 Individual staff salary and benefit levels, annual staff appraisals and decisions regarding promotion, demotion or other disciplinary action shall be confidential.

-2.9.3 Every employee of Twaweza may be asked to sign a declaration of confidentiality, and any breach of confidentiality shall lead to disciplinary and/or legal action.

-2.9.4 Upon termination of contract, no employee may take any unpublished information in any form (physical, electronic or otherwise) with him/her or continue to use/access any electronic or web resources that were made available to him/her by virtue of their association with Twaweza.

-2.9.5 The employee must relinquish all passwords he/she had acquired through their affiliation with Twaweza on or before their last day of working at/with Twaweza and may not use passwords after the termination of contract or share passwords with any other party.

-2.9.6 The Executive Director may, from time to time as needed, issue general or specific guidance regarding confidentiality and disclosure.
+This provision applies during and after employment. - 2.9.2 Individual staff salary and benefit levels, annual staff appraisals and decisions regarding promotion, demotion or other disciplinary action shall be confidential. - 2.9.3 Every employee of Twaweza may be asked to sign a declaration of confidentiality, and any breach of confidentiality shall lead to disciplinary and/or legal action. - 2.9.4 Upon termination of contract, no employee may take any unpublished information in any form (physical, electronic or otherwise) with him/her or continue to use/access any electronic or web resources that were made available to him/her by virtue of their association with Twaweza. - 2.9.5 The employee must relinquish all passwords he/she had acquired through their affiliation with Twaweza on or before their last day of working at/with Twaweza and may not use passwords after the termination of contract or share passwords with any other party. - 2.9.6 The Executive Director may, from time to time as needed, issue general or specific guidance regarding confidentiality and disclosure.